Bachelor of Science in

 About Astronomy at the Prescott, AZ Campus

-Through hands-on experiences with the instruments that unlock the secrets of the skies, students in the Bachelor of Science in Astronomy program at the Prescott Campus can make precise observations of a variety of celestial objects.
-Prescott’s campus houses the Optical Observatory, newly upgraded with a computer-controlled 16-inch diameter telescope and professional-quality electronic camera.
+Through hands-on experiences with instruments that unlock the secrets of the skies, students in the Bachelor of Science in Astronomy program at the Prescott Campus can make precise observations of a variety of celestial objects.
+The Prescott Campus houses the Prescott Observatory Complex, with facilities including 20-inch and 16-inch optical telescopes.
+Home to one of only a handful of Astronomy degree programs in the Western United States, its high-altitude location away from large cities allows students to take advantage of equipment access on campus to peer into the skies.

 Degree Requirements